Taliban vow to honor women's rights but within Islamic law

 “We assure you that nobody will go to their doors to ask why they helped,” he said.

-Following a blitz across Afghanistan that saw many cities fall to the insurgents without a fight, the Taliban have sought to portray themselves as more moderate than when they last ruled.
-Earlier, Enamullah Samangani, a member of the Taliban's cultural commission, promised amnesty and encouraged women to join the government.
+Earlier, Enamullah Samangani, a member of the Taliban’s cultural commission, made similar promises, saying the Taliban would extend an “amnesty” without giving details and encouraging women to join the government.

-But many Afghans remain skeptical.
-Older generations remember the Taliban's ultraconservative Islamic views, which included severe restrictions on women as well as public stonings and amputations before they were ousted by the U.S-led invasion following the Sept.
-11, 2001, terror attacks.

 Germany, meanwhile, halted development aid to Afghanistan over the Taliban takeover.
 Such aid is a crucial source of funding for the country — and the Taliban's efforts to project a milder version of themselves may be aimed at ensuring that money continues to flow.